 You can specify custom names and colors for each of the mixing board channels.
-Note that if your appliance is configured for single channel bridge mode, only one channel appears.
+Note that the number of channels that appear can range from two to four, depending on whether channels are configured for mono or single channel bridge mode.

 Figure 21.
-Settings Parameters for 2 Channel Mono
+Settings Parameters for 4 Channel Mono